 When you are driving you are being bombarded with tons of information and whether you realize it or not you are making hundreds of decisions every minute.
 Therefore, when there is an accident involving any vehicle it can be for a variety of reasons.
 In some cases, a single factor can cause an accident.
-However, in most cases, more than one factor combines to the point where an accident become unavoidable.
-Common reasons for serious accidents involving semis, 18-wheelers, and other commercial trucks includes:
+However, in most cases, more than one factor combines to the point where an accident becomes unavoidable.

-- Mechanical problems with the commercial motor vehicle (CMV) – mechanical issues with trucks are presupposed to be avoided thru regular inspections and renovation. but, a few trucking agencies are less meticulous with ensuring that their automobiles are in sound situation.
-Problems with a truck considerably boom the probabilities of a lack of vehicle manage.
+Mechanical issues with trucks are presupposed to be avoided thru regular inspections and renovation. but, a few trucking agencies are less meticulous with ensuring that their automobiles are in sound situation.
+Problems with a truck considerably boom the probabilities of a lack of vehicle management.

-- Drunk or drugged truck driver – A commercial driver who drinks alcohol before getting behind the wheel or who takes illegal drugs or certain prescription drugs before driving greatly increase the odds of an accident.
+A commercial driver who drinks alcohol before getting behind the wheel or who takes illegal drugs or certain prescription drugs before driving greatly increases the odds of an accident.
 Intoxicating substances can impair decision-making and cause other effects making an accident more likely.

 Types of Commercial Vehicles